Locksmith Charley presents:

 http://www.nydailynews.com/news/story/325106p-277923c.html

-New: 2005!
+New: 2012!

 I have been asked before "Where can I get some of these safe quick-release window guards?"

 Well, until recently I didn't have any answer for that question.
 The pictures of the one above were taken at a house I was re-keying in New Orleans and I have no clue how to find the manufacturer or installer.
-I have done some research though, and have found a good company, local to the Phoenix metro area that manufacturers and installs Security doors, Window bars - including the quick-release variety, and shutters.

 Thanks for your attention and interest in this most important matter!